 Where To Stay In Hamburg

 If you’re only spending one day in Hamburg then you’re going to want a hotel central to the action so you can maximise your time exploring.
-In this case, we’d suggest SuperBude the hotel was wonderful and offered everything you would need for one night in Hamburg or one week in Hamburg.
+In the past we’ve stayed at; SuperBude in St Pauli and The Generator Hostel.

 How To Spend One Day In Hamburg